cjustinas/BSW-Data-Course/chapter3.md

 Worry not!
 We can fix this by transforming the variables.
 To do this we will apply the numpy `log()` function to all the data points in the two columns.

+Your collegue has supplied you with a sample visualision code to ilustrate the cahnges the transformations make.
+Take some time to review the output charts once you complete the instructions below.

 ```yaml
 type: NormalExercise
 key: 7e71720519